fluree/docs.flur.ee/src/content/0.9.1/docs/examples/ruleGovernance.md

 ### Building Our Smart Functions

 Currently, there is nothing stopping A-Ha from issuing a transaction to change their `_user/username` from `a-ha` to `Eureka!`.
-In order to prevent users from editing their usernames without a vote, we need to create a set of smart functions ([database functions](#database-functions-1)) that we can add to the `_user/username` attribute specification.
+In order to prevent users from editing their usernames without a vote, we need to create a set of smart functions ([ledger functions](#ledger-functions-1)) that we can add to the `_user/username` attribute specification.

 Given an entity id, we can see all the votes related to that entity with a single query.